 In addition to meeting all applicable provisions of this Part, to be registered as a program recognized as leading to licensure as a cytotechnologist, which meets the requirements of section 79-14.1 of this Title, the program shall:

-- include coursework, which shall include a laboratory component in each area, in each of the following subject areas or their equivalent as determined by the department:
+- coursework, which may include a laboratory component, in each of the following subject areas or their equivalent as determined by the department:

 - anatomy and physiology;